ultravideo/uvgRTP/README.md

 # uvgRTP

 uvgRTP is an RTP library written in C++ with a focus on usability and efficiency.
 It features a very intuitive and easy-to-use API, built-in support for HEVC, AVC, Opus, SRTP and ZRTP.
-In ideal conditions it is able to receive a goodput of 600 MB/s for HEVC stream.
+In ideal conditions it is able to reach a goodput of 600 MB/s for HEVC stream.

 uvgRTP is licensed under the permissive BSD 2-Clause License